Work With Us

 Maintain student confidentiality in accordance with FERPA laws

-Connected 2 Therapy needs an SLP to join our team!
+Connected 2 Therapy needs an RBT to join our team!

 Qualifications: